Cadasta/cadasta-faq/src/export_fl_to_shp/index.md

 * You will need to have a username and password set up for you by a Cadasta team member.
 If you do not have a user please contact support@cadasta.org
 * You will need to sign to your account - see [Introduction to your account](intro_to_account/index.md) for a reminder
-* You will need to be the owner of the feature layer and it needs to be marked as "Allow others to export to different format".
-For further assitannce please contact support@cadasta.org
+* You will need to be the owner of the feature layer.
+For further assistance please contact support@cadasta.org

 -----